yochannah/carpentries.org/pages/member_faq.md

 Right away!
 You can request workshops as soon as your membership agreement is in place by completing [this form]({{ site.wrf_landing }}).
 To allow us time to recruit Instructors and give them time to plan the workshop with you, we generally require 2-3 months lead time to schedule a workshop.

 3. **Can I run my own workshops without organisational support from The Carpentries?**<br>
 Yes!
 Once you start building a team of certified Instructors, you can work with them to run Self-Organised workshops.
-The Carpentries staff will still provide survey links and tracking of Instructor and Helper participation.
+We ask that Instructors let us know when they are planning a Slef-Organised workshop in advance by completing this [self-organised notification form](https://amy.carpentries.org/forms/self-organised/).
+This form initiates a process so that The Carpentries staff can support the workshop by providing survey links and tracking of Instructor and Helper participation, as well as publicising the workshop on Carpentries websites, if desired.
+As long at least one Instructor is Carpentries-certified, and either the Data Carpentry, Library Carpentry, or Software Carpentry core content is taught, the workshop can be labeled a Carpentries workshop.
+There is no limit to the number of Self-Organised workshops you can run, regardless of membership level.
 Self-Organised workshops do not count against the number of workshops included in your membership agreement.
-As long at least one Instructor is
-Carpentries-certified, and either the Data Carpentry, Library Carpentry, or Software Carpentry core content is taught, the workshop can be labeled a Carpentries workshop.
-There is no limit to the number of Self-Organised workshops you can run, regardless of membership level.

 4. **What if I want to run more Centrally-Organised workshops than my agreement allows?**<br>
 All members are eligible to purchase additional Centrally-Organised workshops at a discount.